Elisa-DS/MLE_Challenge/README.md

 ## Milk price predictions ##

-This repository contains 4 files:
+This repository contains 4 files inside of the folder pipeline:

 **1 - *MP_Preprocessing.py***